renggli/dart-xml/README.md

 import 'package:xml/xml_events.dart';
 ```

-In the most simple case you can get a `Iterable<XmlEvent>` over the input string using the following code.
+In the simplest case you can get a `Iterable<XmlEvent>` over the input string using the following code.
 This parses the input lazily, and only parses input when requested:

 ```dart
 parseEvents(bookshelfXml)